kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-kemtls.md

   } Certificate;
 ~~~

-In a hybrid mode, the leaf Certificate or the RawHybridPublicKey MUST
+In a hybrid mode, the end-entity Certificate or the RawHybridPublicKey MUST
 contain both a classical KEM public key and a post-quantum one.
 In a non-hybrid mode, the leaf Certificate or the RawHybridPublicKey MUST
 contain a post-quantum KEM public key.

+Note that we are only specifying here the algorithms in the end-entity
+Certificate.
+A Certificate chain MUST advertise post-quantum algorithms
+and sign in a quantum-safe way each entry in order to be considered fully
+post-quantum safe.
+All certificates provided by the server or client MUST be
+signed by an authentication algorithm advertised by the server or client.

 ### KEM Ciphertext

 This message is used to provide implicit proof that an endpoint
 possesses the private key(s) corresponding to its certificate by sending
-the appropriate parameters that will be used to calculate the shared
+the appropriate parameters that will be used to calculate the implicity
-secret.
+authenticated shared secret.

 The calculation of the shared secret also provides integrity for the handshake
 up to this point.
 Servers MUST send this message when authenticating
 via a certificate.
 Clients MUST send this message whenever
 authenticating via a certificate (i.e., when the Certificate message
 is non-empty).
 When sent, this message MUST appear immediately after
-the Certificate message and immediately prior to the Finished
+the Certificate message has been received and prior to the Finished message.
-message.

 Structure of this message: